ouillie/terminalle/README.md

-It omits many features common in other terminal emulators, such as tabs, because it's meant to be used in conjunction with a terminal multiplexer such as [tmux][1], which offers a solid, mature UI.
+It omits many features common in other terminal emulators, such as tabs, because it's meant to be used in conjunction with a terminal multiplexer such as [tmux][1], which has a solid, mature UI.
 See also [tmux mode][2] for enhanced tmux features.

 Based on [VTE][3], the business logic of this Python package is contained entirely in